-Amber designed this patchwork project for Making No. 3 / DOTS.
-This item is a PDF download of the individual pattern.
+Designed for the Making No. 3 / DOTS publication, this patchwork pattern by our very own Amber Corcoran, is a PDF download of the individual pattern.

 I have been enamored with all things indigo lately, and found the inspiration for this patchwork project in shibori techniques.
 Much like shibori, the process for piecing this table mat is done by hand—each circle freehand cut without the use of a template.
 Simple curves, repetitively cut and sewn become almost meditative to create.
 Allowing the hand process to dictate the result creates a softer pattern, beautiful in its slight imperfection.